Elvisthegreat/Guess-The-Number/README.md

 * Make sure user can restart or exit the game when they play to the end

 ### User Experience
-From what i learned from (UX).
-I make sure i use a simple and understandable english in a way users can easily read and get the the point of the game for i am creating a game not for myself but for others.
+From (UX).
+I make sure i use a simple and understandable language in a way users can easily read and get the the point of the game for i am creating a game not for myself but for others.
 So users experience is something i consider very important while making the first move for creating this game.